Monday, March 28, 2016

 Review

 I have already been disappointed by the adaptation from the beloved children's author, Dr. Seuss, with How the Grinch Stole Christmas, which failed to deliver a worthy experience for me except for Jim Carrey's hilarious and grouchy performance.
 After being so disappointed by this movie, I've decided not to watch another Dr. Seuss movie.
-Critics compared THE LORAX for having similar messages to Disney/Pixar's WALL-E. It was an animated musical adaptation from the same makers known to have created Despicable Me.
+Critics compared THE LORAX as having similar messages to Disney/Pixar's WALL-E. It was an animated musical adaptation from the same makers known to have created Despicable Me.
 THE LORAX is Illumination's second animation feature to date, and it has that social message to teach children how to save the environment.
 Unfortunately, it destroys the complete ambiguity in the original book that carries its meaning.

 I'm not thrilled with some of the voice acting of Zac Efron and Taylor Swift.
 I preferred Danny DeVito, who has very expressive and charismatic acting talents that defined the title character's personality.
 Unfortunately, he is no Jim Carrey, which leads to some of the movie's shortcomings.
 The feature adaptation's watch-ability is severely limited by dated pop-cultural references, lightheartedness, a rushed plot and few added characters.
 These are nothing more than attempts at expansion that tried to convince audiences that it would be as great as the source material.